elalish/manifold/README.md

 To enable fuzzing, make sure that you are using clang compiler (`-DCMAKE_CXX_COMPILER=clang -DCMAKE_C_COMPILER=clang`), running Linux, and enable fuzzing support by setting `-DMANIFOLD_FUZZ=ON`.

-To run the fuzzer, do
+To run the fuzzer and minimize testcase, do
 ```
-./test/polygon_fuzz --fuzz=PolygonFuzz.TriangulationNoCrash
+./minimizer.sh ./test/polygon_fuzz --fuzz=PolygonFuzz.TriangulationNoCrash
 ```

 ## About the author